 Revelation 20:4-7 is mysterious and to many confusing.

 Revelation 20:4 speaks of Christians who are killed during the great tribulation, a period of forty-two months that precede the Second Coming of Jesus Christ.
-These are all who do not worship the beast and his image, which include all who refuse to receive the mark of the beast.
-These Christians will live and reign with Christ for a thousand years, some here on earth (ref.
-Jude 1:14-15) while others in heaven (ref.
+These are all who did not worship the beast and his image in the final forty-two months, which include all who refused to receive the mark of the beast.
+These Christians will live and reign with Christ in heaven for a thousand years (ref.
 Revelation 7:13-17).
-A day with the LORD in heaven is equal to a thousand years on earth (ref.
-2 Peter 3:8).

 And I saw thrones, and they sat upon them, and judgment was given unto them: and I saw the souls of them that were beheaded for the witness of Jesus, and for the word of God, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands; and they lived and reigned with Christ a thousand years.